 An earlier attempt by James Gregory to give a geometrical demonstration of this is worthy of notice.
-Gregory proved\ that the ratio of the area of any arbitrary sector to that of the inscribed or circumscribed polygons is not expressible by a finite number of algebraical terms.
+Gregory proved that the ratio of the area of any arbitrary sector to that of the inscribed or circumscribed polygons is not expressible by a finite number of algebraical terms.
 Hence he inferred that the quadrature was impossible.
 This was accepted by Montucla, but it is not conclusive, for it is conceivable that some particular sector might be squared, and this particular sector might be the whole circle.

-In connection with Gregory's proposition above cited, I may add that Newton proved that in any closed oval an arbitrary sector bounded by the curve and two radii cannot be expressed in terms of the co-ordinates of the extremities of the arc by a finite number of algebraical terms.
+In connection with Gregory's proposition above cited, I may add that Newton[†] proved that in any closed oval an arbitrary sector bounded by the curve and two radii cannot be expressed in terms of the co-ordinates of the extremities of the arc by a finite number of algebraical terms.
 The argument is condensed and difficult to follow: the same reasoning would show that a closed oval curve cannot be represented by an algebraical equation in polar co-ordinates.
 From this proposition no conclusion as to the quadrature of the circle is to be drawn, nor did Newton draw any.
 In the earlier editions of this work I expressed an opinion that the result presupposed a particular definition of the word oval, but on more careful reflection I think that the conclusion is valid without restriction.

-With the aid of the quadratrix, or the conchoid, or the cissoid, the quadrature of the circle is easy, but the construction of those curves assumes a knowledge of the value of $\pi$ , and thus the question is begged.
+With the aid of the quadratrix, or the conchoid, or the cissoid, the quadrature of the circle is easy, but the construction of those curves assumes a knowledge of the value of π , and thus the question is begged.

-I need hardly add that, if $\pi$ represented merely the ratio of the circumference of a circle to its diameter, the determination of its numerical value would have but slight interest.
-It is however a mere accident that $\pi$ is defined usually in that way, and it really represents a certain number which would enter into analysis from whatever side the subject was approached.
+I need hardly add that, if π represented merely the ratio of the circumference of a circle to its diameter, the determination of its numerical value would have but slight interest.
+It is however a mere accident that π is defined usually in that way, and it really represents a certain number which would enter into analysis from whatever side the subject was approached.

-I recollect a distinguished professor explaining how different would be the ordinary life of a race of beings born, as easily they might be, so that the fundamental processes of arithmetic, algebra and geometry were different to those which seem to us so evident, but, he added, it is impossible to conceive of a universe in which e and $\pi$ should not exist.
+I recollect a distinguished professor explaining how different would be the ordinary life of a race of beings born, as easily they might be, so that the fundamental processes of arithmetic, algebra and geometry such an equation, $e^{\pi i}$ could not be rational; but $e^{\pi i}$ is equal to -1, and therefore is rational; hence πi cannot be the root of such an algebraical equation, and therefore neither can π .

-\ Vera Circuli et Hyperbolae Quadratura, Padua, 1668: this is reprinted in Huygens's Opera Varia, Leyden, 1724, pp. 405-462.
+^{} Vera Circuli et Hyperbolae Quadratura, Padua, 1668: this is reprinted in Huygens's Opera Varia, Leyden, 1724, pp. 405-462.

-Principia, bk.
+[†] Principia, bk.
 I, section VI, lemma XXVIII.